 Specimens can be delivered to the Adult histopathology specimen reception throughout the day.

-If a porter brings specimens from the theatres and clinics from the Royal Eye Hospital the samples will be signed for.
-For samples from other organisations any confirmation of receipt forms will be filled in and faxed back.
+If a porter brings specimens from the theatres and clinics from the Manchester Royal Eye Hospital the samples will be signed for.
+For samples from other organisations any confirmation of receipt forms will be filled in and emailed back.

 Please can all urgent specimens be clearly labelled as such to ensure that they are dealt with in the appropriate manner.
 This is particularly important for temporal arteries and specimens requiring urgent processing for reconstruction.